-In 2015, eleven Nightjars were fitted GPS devices by BTO researchers, in Thetford Forest, East Anglia, followed by another 22 deployed in 2017.
+In 2015, eleven Nightjars were fitted GPS devices by BTO researchers, in Thetford Forest, East Anglia, followed by another 22 deployed in 2017 and 15 deployed in 2021-2022.
 Data from nine individuals have now been retrieved (see Map below), providing the most detailed and accurate information ever on the migration and movements of British Nightjars.

 Initial findings reveal that autumn migration starts during September and is quite direct, taking around 6-8 weeks to reach the wintering sites; occupied from November through to March.
 The wintering locations obtained support the unexpected finding from the earlier Geolocator studies, confirming that the main wintering area is located in the scrub dominated grasslands to the south of the equatorial rainforests, primarily within the Democratic Republic of Congo.
 Previously, it was thought that Nightjars only wintered in Eastern and Sub-Sahara West Africa.

 A more detailed analysis of the GPS tracking data is in progress and further papers are in preparation.